lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-continue building a working form for create team - Need to prevent default for submit and send data to the server. then render on DOM change button so only shows one form. collapse on reclick?
+continue building a working form for create team - need to send data to the server. then render on DOM change button so only shows one form. collapse on reclick?
 Create forms for Event
 drop users event_id column?